Last updated on September 29, 2022

-Next up is Boros Flashback, coming in with 10.24% of meta.
-This deck uses the Flashback ability, which allows you to cast cards with Flashback a second time from your graveyard for the ability’s cost, like Prismatic Strands and Faithless Looting.
+Next up is Boros Flashback, coming in with 7.04% of the meta.
+This deck uses the flashback ability, which allows you to cast cards with flashback a second time from your graveyard for the ability’s cost, like Prismatic Strands and Faithless Looting.
 A neat little deck that’s got an abundance of cheap creatures and spells, this could also be considered Boros Aggro.

 MTG Arena Options